Health Informatics 2023-2024

 For more information on the Joint Master's Programme in Health Informatics see the programme website

 - 1 May for the autumn semester (end of August to mid-January)

 - 1 October for the spring semester (mid-January to the beginning of June)

 Who can apply?
-When you have been nominated by your home university for exchange studies at Karolinska Institutet, you can apply using the form below.
+When you have been nominated by your home university for exchange studies at Karolinska Institutet, you can apply.

 Will I be admitted?
 There are only a limited number of places on curricular courses and projects.
 You apply in competition and a study place cannot be guaranteed.
 Please choose more than one alternative when filling in the application form, since that will increase you chances of being admitted.